Skip to the main content.

 Q: Is outsourced IT support cheaper than hiring internal IT staff?

-Q: What is the difference between outsourced IT and managed IT services?
+Q: What's the difference between outsourced IT support and managed IT services?

-A: Managed IT services are a form of outsourced IT support that typically include proactive monitoring, maintenance and ongoing strategic support under a monthly agreement.
+A: Managed IT services are a structured form of outsourced IT support that typically includes proactive monitoring, maintenance, cybersecurity and strategic guidance under an ongoing agreement.

 Q: Can outsourced IT providers help with cybersecurity?